 Identify the development and test environment access that is needed 30 days prior to development start.

-Ensure all epics, stakeholder needs, visualizations, stories, and other sources of requirements information for functional and non-functional requirements are input and maintained in Rational.
+Ensure all sources of requirements information (e.g., identification of RPCs containing Patient Data Entry functions and Pharmacy CPOE business logic) for functional and non-functional requirements are input and maintained in Rational.
 All requirements data is under change control and is fully linked to work items that show traceability to design changes, configurable items, test cases and test results.

 Create and maintain the Requirements Traceability Matrix (RTM).